Computing Embeddings and Isomorphisms of Finite Semigroups: Introduction

 \subsubsection{Transformation Semigroups}

-A \emph{transformation} is a function $f:X\rightarrow X$ from a set to itself.
+For a finite set $X$, a \emph{transformation} is a function $f:X\rightarrow X$.
 If $|X|=n\in\mathbb{N}$, then the set is denoted by positive integers $\{1,\ldots,n\}$ and a transformation $t$ is denoted by simply listing the images of the points: $[t(1),t(2),\ldots,t(n)]$.
-A \emph{transformation semigroup} $(X,S)$ of \emph{degree} $n$ is a collection $S$ of transformations of an $n$-element set, closed under function composition.
+A \emph{transformation semigroup} $(X,S)$ of \emph{degree} $n$ is a collection $S$ of transformations of an $n$-element set $X$, closed under function composition.
 The semigroup of all transformations of $n$ points is the \emph{full transformation semigroup} $\cT_n$.
-The group consisting of all permutations (bijective transformations) of degree $n$ is the \emph{symmetric group} $\cS_n$.
-The cyclic (one-generated) group of order $n$ is denoted by $\Z_n$.
-The dihedral group, the symmetry group of a regular $n$-gon, containing $2n$ elements, is denoted by $D_n$.